DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

   * items [RecordError](#recorderror)

 ### RecordOutput
-* RecordOutput `object`: An output for the specified Product object created as the result of a request.
-For example, a CloudFormation-backed product that creates an S3 bucket would have an output for the S3 bucket URL.
+* RecordOutput `object`: The output for the product created as the result of a request.
+For example, the output for a CloudFormation-backed product that creates an S3 bucket would include the S3 bucket URL.
   * Description [Description](#description)
   * OutputKey [OutputKey](#outputkey)
   * OutputValue [OutputValue](#outputvalue)